 Does TabletClass provide grades and tests?

 TabletClass does not issue grades to its members.
-However, we do provide excellent tests with answer keys and final exams.
-Click here to learn more about our features.
+However, we do offer a Parent Portal to include excellent tests with answer keys and a final exam, along with guidance and tips to help your child achieve the best homeschool math experience.
+Click here to learn more about the Parent Portal.

 How long does is generally take to complete a full course?